Selenium vs. Codeless Automation: Which is Right for Me?

 Similar to Selenium automation testing, codeless automation testing can be done locally via CI or through a cloud-based solution.
 However, a stark difference between Selenium and codeless automation testing is how tests are maintained and managed.

-A key benefit of codeless automation testing solutions is that the tools support self-healing.
+A key benefit of a codeless testing solution is that it supports self-healing.
 This means updates and changes to test scripts are made agonistically.
 Scripts can continuously run and fix themselves without disrupting operations.

 Codeless Selenium tools are able to learn the website DOM object tree, meaning any changes to objects are caught by the tool and can be resolved in the background without impacting ongoing and scheduled test execution.